monica22schmidt/X-Team-18/proposal.md

 2. Output: Describe the output your program will produce.
-Include and example format of the output produced.</br></br>
+Include an example format of the output produced.</br></br>
+   **The output of our program includes a listing of basic information (name, department, phone numbers) for a name the program's user input.**

    **/\* EXAMPLE OUTPUT FORMAT \*/**</br>
    **Name: \<*name*>**</br>
    **Department: \<*department*>**</br>